 Students Enrolled in "Home Schooling"

-Persons who are enrolled in non-accredited private high schools, home schooling, and persons who have completed the equivalent of an approved high school curriculum through home schooling, may apply for admission to the College under the Individual Approval (IA) admission policies.
+Persons who have completed the equivalent of an approved high school curriculum through home schooling may apply for admission to the College under the Individual Approval (IA) admission policies.
 (See Individual Approval Admission p.
 9)

 International Students